Azul Zulu Prime Builds of OpenJDK Installation Instructions

 Post Installation Tasks

-The following post-installation steps are not directly required when starting to use Azul Zulu Prime JVM, but it is recommended to go through them and implement any that are relevant for your environment.
+The following post-installation steps are not directly required when starting to use Zing, but it is recommended to go through them and implement any that are relevant for your environment.

 Install of License File